TeamPete/SleeperProject/README.md

 4. Clean the data
 5. Save the data to our "processed" container as a parquet file

-I will go over two notebooks to demonstrate this process.
-For the rest of the notebooks in the ingestion folder, you can click here.
+I will go over two notebooks to demonstrate this process: [draft_picks](https://github.com/TeamPete/SleeperProject/blob/main/2_ingestion/draft_picks.ipynb) and [player_performances](https://github.com/TeamPete/SleeperProject/blob/main/2_ingestion/player_performances.ipynb).
+For the rest of the notebooks in the ingestion folder, you can click [here](https://github.com/TeamPete/SleeperProject/tree/main/2_ingestion).

 #### Ingesting Draft Picks
 Let's look at the "draft_picks" notebook.
 To start off, we import the data types from the `pyspark.sql.types` module.
 This module provides classes that define the data types used in Spark DataFrames.
 You use these classes when you need to define or enforce a specific schema for your DataFrame, ensuring that each column has a specific data type.